ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 ----------

 ### Plugin managers
-It is recommended to install the plugin using plugin managers such as vim-plug, pathogen, Vundle, Dein.vim etc.
+It is recommended to install the plugin using plugin managers such as minpac, vim-plug, pathogen, Vundle, Dein.vim etc.
 You can copy/paste a line below if you use vim-plug:
 `Plug 'tacahiroy/ctrlp-funky'`